nicolercl/14848Project/README.md

 ## Docker Images & steps to run them on local machine

 This section documents how I customized and ran the docker images in docker on the local machine before deploying to kubernetes.
-Skip this and go to the `Configuring images for Google Kubernetes Engine` section for steps to deploy on GKE.
+Skip this and go to the `Configuring images for Google Kubernetes Engine` section for steps to deploy on GKE manually via GUI.
+Alternatively, go to the `Configuring images for Google Kubernetes Engine with scripts` section for steps to deploy on GKE with kubectl scripts in the cloud shell.

 ### Apache Spark
 - Base image: `bitnami/spark`.